Choosing a Folding Bike

 - Take a close look at carrying bags.
 Some officials frown on bikes inside trains or buses because they take up too much room or get grease on the seats.
 Use a carrying bag to keep your surroundings clean and your bike out of sight.

 - Try out the folding mechanism if you can.
 If you can, try folding the bike before you buy; owners say folding a bike quickly takes some practice.
 Also, double-check whether any additional tools are needed to complete the folding process.

-- Try out the folding mechanisms if you can.
-Most high-end folding bikes offer some sort of latching mechanism to keep the bike together when it's folded.
-This feature is often not included on budget models, so you'll need to add your own strap or bungee cord.
+- Be prepared to secure the bike once it's folded.
+Most high-end folding bikes offer some sort of latch to keep the bike together when it's folded.
+This may not be the case on budget models, so you might need to bring your own strap or bungee cord.

 - Check how easy the bike is to roll when folded.
 The point of having a foldable bike is that it's easy to move around and store, so make sure you take it for a test "drive" before you leave the store.
 Try it out to see how it handles when folded and rolled on stairs, escalators, and any other obstacles you might encounter in your daily commute or travels.